The Sky Tonight

 October 2023 May-July 2024 January 2025 March 2025 April 2025

 Click here for a photographic animation showing the Venusian phases.
 Venus is always far brighter than anything else in the sky except for the Sun and Moon.
-For most of 2023, Venus appeared as an 'Evening Star' in the western twilight sky, but last August it moved to the pre-dawn eastern sky to be a 'Morning Star'.
-It is now low to the eastern horizon before sunrise.
-It will not reappear as an 'Evening Star' in the west until next August.
+For most of 2023, Venus appeared as an 'Evening Star' in the western twilight sky, but in August 2023 it moved to the pre-dawn eastern sky to be a 'Morning Star'.
+It returned to the western evening sky as an 'Evening Star' last June, but this month it is still too close to the Sun for safe observations.
+Later in the month It will be easier to find, low to the north-western horizon at sunset.

 Because Venus is visible as the 'Evening Star' and as the 'Morning Star', astronomers of ancient times believed that it was two different objects.
 They called it Hesperus when it appeared in the evening sky and Phosphorus when it was seen before dawn.
 They also realised that these objects moved with respect to the so-called 'fixed stars' and so were not really stars themselves, but planets (from the Greek word for 'wanderers').
 When it was finally realised that the two objects were one and the same, the two names were dropped and the Greeks applied a new name Aphrodite (Goddess of Love) to the planet, to counter Ares (God of War).
 We use the Roman versions of these names, Venus and Mars, for these two planets.